Please click the relevant flowchart box to be taken directly to textual information.

 If patients conform to the IBS diagnostic criteria above, the following interventions should be trialled (see details under ‘GP Management’):

 Patients who do not respond to these may be considered to have ‘refractory IBS’.
-These patients may benefit from referral to the Refractory IBS Service, after faecal calprotectin screening, or if previous investigation within the last 5 years has demonstrated no structural cause for symptoms, and there have been no change in symptoms since in patients over the age of 45 years.
+These patients may benefit from referral to the Refractory IBS Service, after faecal calprotectin screening (patients aged <45 years), or if previous investigation within the last 5 years has demonstrated no structural cause for symptoms, and there have been no change in symptoms since in patients over the age of 45 years.

 Patients who do not respond to the above interventions may be considered to have ‘refractory IBS’.
 These patients may benefit from referral to the Refractory IBS Service, after faecal calprotectin screening (see above).